jdilldev/best-practices-scaffold/README.md

 # Electron App/React App Scaffold
 https://jdilldev.github.io/best-practices-scaffold/

 This is boilerplate for a react app that can also be used as an electron application.
 I am particularaly pleased with the way I implemented hot reload functionality, as I am a champion for the developer experience (DX).
+(I followed this tutotiral: https://shivekkhurana.medium.com/a-gluten-free-electron-react-setup-ft-live-reload-f6e5bbbd964)

 I wanted this to be a container of best practices, but without much content it was kind of difficult to implement client and server side rendering because I hardly have any content to chunk/lazy load.